 The issue is this—when corporations like drug companies and pharmaceutical manufacturers have a product to sell, they oftentimes go to the source—doctors.
 The only way for them to sell products is for doctors to know about them.
-In an ideal world, a doctor would hear about a product, research the product with the company and in the medical literature, ask colleagues about it, learn the risks, benefits and alternatives, and then decide whether the product is good for his/her patients.
+In an ideal world, a doctor would hear about a product, research the product with the company and in the medical literature, ask colleagues about it, learn the risks, benefits, and alternatives, and then decide whether the product is good for his/her patients.

 In reality, what happens too often is that a sales rep for the corporation (frequently, with no medical training) will stop by the doctor’s office with lunch or “toys” (stress balls with the corporate logo, calendars with the corporate logo, pens with the corporate logo, stationary with the corporate logo, etc…), and try to convince the doctor to use the product.
 If I was a doctor, I’d feel a little obligated to return the favor if someone bought me lunch.
-I’m betting most doctors feel the need to reciprocate a little, by ordering some of the product for patients.
-However, the conversations doctors have with these sales reps often times are rushed (doctors are busy people); and one-side (and, did I mention that most sales reps don’t have medical training?).
+I’m betting most doctors feel the need to reciprocate a little, by ordering some products for patients.
+However, the conversations doctors have with these sales reps often times are rushed (doctors are busy people); and one-side (and did I mention that most sales reps don’t have medical training?).

 Vermont is poised to join a cadre of states with laws on the issue (assuming it is signed by the governor).
 If passed, it will require drug and device manufacturers to publicly disclose all money given to healthcare providers—including the names and specific dollar amounts.
 Additionally, gifts, including meals, would be banned.
 Some good talking points from the law: